SABASTINEACHEAMPONG/alx-zero_day/0x03-git/README.md

-This READme is not empty
+This READme is not empty.
+I just edited this README.md